Blog

 Whilst price-to-earnings ratios undoubtedly remain the number one metric which investors look for, they are also increasingly becoming concerned with ESG credentials.
 Why?
 Firstly because those with stronger ESG ratings are likely to be producing innovations which promote a better planet and will be successful in centuries to come, unlike those which continue to drive the fossil fuels economy.
 Also, because companies which align with customer priorities like ESG are nearly always more successful.

 The latter influence on investor decisions is once more driven by Gen Z. This comes not just through their growing spending power but also the work they are doing to promote awareness of ESG principles.
-From large scale activism to dinner table conversations, Gen Z has made other generations question what their investments are fueling, and what planet their money will be leaving to future generations.
+From large scale activism to dinner table conversations, Gen Z has made other generations question what their investments are fuelling, and what planet their money will be leaving to future generations.
 As a result, many portfolios now include ESG options.

 These ESG offerings, such as Wealthify’s Ethical Plan, are growing in popularity every year.
 In fact, between 2005 and 2015, European investment in them increased by 2052%.
 It’s also true for European ESG-linked loans which have more than quadrupled from roughly $28.5 billion in 2017 to $108 billion in 2019.
 Any CFO hunting for a strong investment round will therefore be wanting to share positive ESG credentials.